jthambly/graalvm-mvn/README.md

 - */project*. <br/>

-You will need to mount your project to one of these (Example 4), or an alternate location (Example 5) of your choosing.
+You can mount your project to one of these (Example 4), or an alternate location (Example 5) of your choosing.

 **Example 4: Mount to a provided workspace**